xuri/excelize-doc/en/chart.md

 AddChart provides the method to add a chart in a worksheet by given chart format set (such as offset, scale, aspect ratio setting, and print settings) and properties set.

-The following shows the `type` of chart supported by excelize:
+The following shows the `Type` of chart supported by excelize:

 ID|Enumeration|Chart
 ---|---|---